-- The roaming architecture shall ensure that CDRs can be generated e.g. volume and time based by the visited network. - The roaming architecture shall ensure that tunnels established are between entities that have a roaming agreement. - The roaming architecture shall ensure that the bearer path from the WLAN to 3GPP home network part of the network conforms to QoS and roaming agreement. - The roaming architecture shall provide the ability to allow the user to access services provided by the visited network, e.g. IMS local services. - The roaming architecture shall allow the home network to limit the set of 3GPP services available for a given roaming user. - Scenario 3 requires that all packets sent to/from a WLAN UE are routed via a VPLMN in a 3GPP network.
+- The roaming architecture shall ensure that CDRs can be generated e.g. volume and time based by the visited network. - The roaming architecture shall ensure that tunnels established are between entities that have a roaming agreement. - The roaming architecture shall ensure that the bearer path from the WLAN to Home/Visited 3GPP network conforms to QoS and roaming agreement(s). - The roaming architecture shall provide the ability to allow the user to access services provided by the visited network, e.g. local PS services. - The roaming architecture shall allow the home network to limit the set of 3GPP services available for a given roaming user. - Scenario 3 requires that all packets of PS based services sent to/from a WLAN UE are routed via a VPLMN in a 3GPP network, however basic Internet access may be routed directly from the WLAN.

-5.9 Scenario 3 Routing Enforcement and Policy Enforcement in Scenario 3
+5.9 Routing Enforcement and Policy Enforcement in Scenario 3